Develop essential analytical skills to thrive in data-driven roles and lift business performance.

 UNSW Online - Graduate Certificate in Analytics

-The Graduate Certificate in Analytics from UNSW Online serves as a pathway to the Master of Analytics, allowing graduates to effectively complete four subjects that count towards the degree.
-Participants have the flexibility to choose four subjects from a total of 14 subjects offered in the larger curriculum.
+The Graduate Certificate in Analytics from UNSW Online is a pathway to the Master of Analytics, so you complete four subjects that count towards the degree.
+Participants have the flexibility to choose four from 14 subjects in the larger curriculum.
 With part-time study, the grad cert can be completed in less than 8 months.
-Bachelor degree graduates from any discipline are eligible, as well as professionals with at least 3 years of experience.
-While the qualification obtained holds its own value, this highly flexible course also provides an opportunity to test the degree program.
+Bachelor degree graduates from any discipline are eligible, as well as professionals with 3+ years of experience.

 Is a Masters in Analytics Easy?